 Author: Jacqueline Briggs Martin

-A great living book to aid in teaching science, Snowflake Bentley, is a biography of Wilson Bentley.
+Snowflake Bentley is a great living book to aid in teaching science, Snowflake Bentley, is a biography of Wilson Bentley.
 Wilson Bentley was determined at a young age to photograph the beautiful crystals that created snowflakes.
 During his time, people often misunderstood his goal.
 However, because of Bentley’s work, we know that no two snowflakes are the same.

 This award-winning book is perfect for students younger than 4th grade.